corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/code-signing/code-signing.md

 which is why you must carefully consider which certificates to sign with and which certificates to upload to the cluster to establish trust.

 CPK and CPB packages can be signed using the Corda Gradle plugin or the Corda CLI, while CPI packages can only be signed with the Corda CLI.
-You can also “re-sign” a package, that is, replace the old signature with a new one.
+You can also “re-sign” a package; that is, replace the old signature with a new one.
 This is useful in case you need to replace a pre-production signature that was used for testing, with a signature based on a production certificate.